karlyndiary/DA-Cheatsheet/Tableau/[08] Data Models.md

     - High-level representation of the data model without going into details on how the data model is implemented.
   - Logical Data Model:
     - Go into detail on how the data is structured and organized.
-    - We define each attribute of each entity and it includes constraints as well and more.
+    - We define each attribute of each entity and it includes constraints as well as more.
     - This data model is used by database designers and developers as a blueprint for implementation
   - Physical Data Model
     - This represents the actual representation of the data model.